CyberZujo/URLShortener-nodejs-rabbitmq-mysql/README.md

 Inside you will find two projects representing two services.<br>
 <b>Follow the instructions on how to get the project up and running.</b><br>
+<b>I would recommend testing it on MacOS also, in case rabbitmq causes some problems on Windows</b><br>

 1. Clone the project in some folder on your machine
 2. Navigate to Shortify.Management using command line tools and run:<br>